MInD-Laboratory/Measuring_Workload_Dynamics_in_OpenMATB/README.md

 5. CrossRQA between head-gaze was also run using Recurrence-Quantification-Analysis crossRQA function using the script under analyze_pose/crqa_pose.py

-6. The results (stats/figures) for 4.2 (Pose-Estimated Resulst) can be found in figures_stats/pose_estimated_results.ipynb, which is broken up by thesis headings
+6. The results (stats/figures) for 4.2 (Pose-Estimated Results) can be found in figures_stats/pose_estimated_results.ipynb, which is broken up by thesis headings

 # Machine Learning Models
 Data taken from the above was used to train a series of random forest classifiers using scikit.
 Model selection for each model run is found in machine_learning.ipynb, using a custom function.

 The preset settings in each cell for each model are the ones reported, divided by topical headings.

 # Publications